isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 # Overloading by Argument Type

-Setting the cell value can be tricky...
-XLNT defines the methods for doing this as completely different ones and does different overloads depending on the value type.
+XLNT is designed to take advantage of C++ overloads to make the interfaces "simple" for the consumers.
 This is great for C++ but we can do it better for JavaScript.

 ```cpp
 // XLNT declarations